pmp-library/pmp-library/docs/installation.md

 ## Building Bundled JavaScript Applications

-In order to build the JavaScript applications using [emscripten](https://github.com/kripken/emscripten), download the SDK from <https://github.com/kripken/emscripten> and follow the installation instructions.
+In order to build the JavaScript/WebAssembly applications using [emscripten](https://github.com/kripken/emscripten), download the SDK from <https://github.com/kripken/emscripten> and follow the installation instructions.